gxjansen/SiliCLONE/README.md

 ## How It Works

-1. The script starts by parsing command-line arguments and sourcing configuration files.
-2. It prompts the user to choose between Desktop and Laptop scenarios.
-3. Homebrew is installed if not already present.
-4. Software is installed based on the chosen scenario and configurations.
+1. The main script (`siliclone.sh`) orchestrates the entire process.
+2. Utility functions are stored in `utils.sh`.
+3. Homebrew installation and package management are handled by `homebrew_install.sh`.
+4. Mac App Store installations are managed by `mas_install.sh`.
-5. SSH and GPG keys are set up for GitHub.
+5. SSH and GPG key setup is performed by `key_setup.sh`.
-6. macOS settings are applied.
+6. System and application settings are applied by `system_setup.sh`.
-7. Application-specific settings and extensions are configured.
-8. Cleanup is performed, and Homebrew auto-update is set up.
+7. Configuration files in the `config` directory determine which software to install and what settings to apply.

 The script uses a progress tracking mechanism to allow for resuming interrupted installations.